mixmastamyk/console/readme.rst

 .. sidebar:: **Testimonials**

     - *"👍 Ayyyyyy… 👍"—The Fonz*
-    - *"DYN-O-MITE!!" — J.J. from Good Times*
+    - *"DYN-O-MITE!!" —J.J. from Good Times*
-    - *“Better… Stronger… Faster”—Oscar Goldman*
+    - *“Better… Stronger… Faster” —Oscar Goldman*
     - *"There is nothing we won't try…" —Laverne and Shirley*
     - *"Nothin' can stand in our way…" —Olivia Newton-John*
     - *"Fightin' the system like a true modern day Robin Hood" —Waylon Jennings*

 |